oauth-wg/oauth-v2-1/oauth-2.1.md

 "redirect_uri":
 :    REQUIRED, if the "redirect_uri" parameter was included in the
-     authorization request as described in Section 4.1.1, and their values MUST be identical.
+     authorization request as described in {{authorization-request}}, and their values MUST be identical.

 "client_id":